IgniteUI/igniteui-docfx/docfx_project/components/list.md

 </igx-list>
 ```

-The children components of the IgxList are:
+The child components of the IgxList are:

-- *Igx-List-Header* - represents list header - non-interactable list item which role is to label, describe and unify the next list items, composed below it
+- *Igx-List-Header* - represents list header - non-interactable list item whose role is to label, describe and unify the next list items, composed below it
 - *Igx-List-Item* - represents list item

 Both: item and header, implement `IListChild`.